-Activity Deadline Status Observation 1° ER Monitoring Report (ER-MR) Under review Report analyzed and return with comments Assistance to government plans Support the inclusion of REDD+ activities in annual provincial and Districts Economic and Social Plans July and October 2020 ToRs Developmen t Travel preparations for 9 districts to complete 2021 PESODs Monitoring the implementation of district plans Continuous In progress Monitoring the implementation of PESODs 2020 Support the inclusion of REDD+ activities in annual Gilé National Park Continuous In progress BSP Dissemination Translation of BSP June 2020 In progress Final version in process Editing and producing a short version of the BSP November 2020 Not started For technical team Develop key messages to be harmonized and disseminated to different stakeholders August/September 2020 Not started Several stakeholders Ensure the incorporation of messages about BSP in the activities of projects implemented in Landscape August/September 2020 Started Alignment with technicians from PIUs (including extension workers), SDAEs and Service Providers) Produce and publicize radio plays August/September 2020 Started For Local Communities Organize a symbolic ceremony for the payment of the first tranche (with massive press coverage) TBD Depends on the verification report and the first payment For government at various levels, journalists and the general public Produce a bilingual newsletter (Portuguese / English) August/September 2020 Not started For donors and other audiences
+Activity Deadline Status Observation 1° ER Monitoring Report (ER-MR) Under review Report analyzed and return with comments Assistance to government plans Support the inclusion of REDD+ activities in annual provincial and Districts Economic and Social Plans July and October 2020 ToRs Development Travel preparations for 9 districts to complete 2021 PESODs Monitoring the implementation of district plans Continuous Monitoring the implementation of PESODs 2020 Support the inclusion of REDD+ activities in annual Gilé National Park July and October 2020 BSP Dissemination Translation of BSP June In progress Final version in process Editing and producing a short version of the BSP November Not started For technical team

-Produce short videos with English subtitles (about success stories) November 2020 Not started For donors and other audiences Project Implementation Manual - PIM Develop terms of reference May 2020 Done ToRs developed.
+Develop key messages to be harmonized and disseminated to different stakeholders August/September Not started Several stakeholders Ensure the incorporation of messages about BSP in the activities of projects implemented in Landscape August/September Started Alignment with technicians from PIUs (including extension workers), SDAEs and Service Providers) Produce and publicize radio plays August/September Started For Local Communities Organize a symbolic ceremony for the payment of the first tranche (with massive press coverage) Depends on the verification report and the first payment For government at various levels, journalists and the general public Produce a bilingual newsletter (Portuguese / English) August/September Not started For donors and other audiences Produce short videos with English subtitles (about success stories) November No started For donors and other audiences Project Implementation Manual - PIM Develop terms of reference May Done ToRs developed.
 NO received from WB.
 Process in the procurement Department for follow-up.
 The consultant has already submitted the proposal.
-Kick-off meeting June 2020 Done Discussion and follow-up meetings July/August 2020 Done Mapping communities and landscape CBOs Mapping the communities in the 9 districts of the Zambézia landscape May 2020 Done Mapped communities.
-A total of 1700 communities are estimated in the 9 districts that belong of the landscape Mapping the CBOs by district including information on the scope of each July 2020 Done Zambézia platform collaboration was requested Develop proposal for capacity building of CBOs of the landscape October 2020 Done The training plan for CBOs will be based on the results of the ongoing training of CBOs in Mulevala and collaboration with MozDGM Capacity building of communities/CBOs Develop ToRs for hiring CBO's trainers in the Mulevala district May 2020 Done Kick-off meeting June 2020 Done The process still in the procurement.
+Kick-off meeting June Discussion and follow-up meetings July/August Mapping communities and landscape CBOs Mapping the communities in the 9 districts of the Zambézia landscape May Done Mapped communities.
+A total of 1700 communities are estimated in the 9 districts that belong of the landscape Mapping the CBOs by district including information on the scope of each July In progress Zambézia platform collaboration was requested

+Develop proposal for capacity building of CBOs of the landscape October The training plan for CBOs will be based on the results of the ongoing training of CBOs in Mulevala and collaboration with MozDGM Capacity building of communities/CBOs Develop ToRs for hiring CBO's trainers in the Mulevala district May Done Kick-off meeting June The process still in the procurement.
 A kick-off meeting can happen only after the signed contract.
 Today, 09/07 a proposal for the CESC contract was sent for appraisal, due to an amendment on the financial proposal.
 A Kick-off can happen only after the signature of the contract.
+Monitor training activities in collaboration with Community Based Natural Resources Management Network Contract lasts for 5 months from the Administrative Court (TA) visa date Produce training booklets (community governance and sustainable use of natural resources) November Hiring of the BSP reinforcement team Develop ToRs for technical safeguards assistant In progress Develop ToRs for Landscape Coordinator June In review process Call for projects launched Technical sheet for call of community projects October - November In review process Disclosure of the Community Projects Financing Window October - November Assessment of the level of readiness of communities to access the call October - November